miki151/keeperrl_wiki/Gameplay/Team_Strategy.md

 Keeping control of the party
 ----------------------------

-Mode 1 - Ignore enemies:
+Mode 1 - Don't chase:
 1. Stop your troops running off all over the place chasing enemies.
 2. If you don't have this set, they will break ranks and charge at all enemies.

-Mode 2 - Stand ground:
+Mode 2 - Stop:
 1. Get your troops into a standing formation
 2. Only the leader moves
 3. Switch leader and position everything as you want it